Building Remote Teams

 Define your must-haves and nice-to-haves and be willing to compromise.
 Being too picky during the hiring process narrows your search to too few results.

-So try to have an open mindset; you need to be looking for a candidate that will fit your startup's environment and culture.
-That's worth looking into; in the long run, soft skills and personality traits will be a better win for your startup and its team than a unicorn candidate (If they are available or affordable).
+So try to have an open mindset.
+You need to be looking for a candidate who will fit your startup's environment and culture.
+That's worth looking into; in the long run, soft skills and personality traits will be a better win for your startup and its team than a unicorn candidate (if they are available or affordable).

 The talent race is a fast one

-Sometimes you must put yourself in the developer shoe's to make a timely hire without delays.
+Sometimes you must put yourself in the developer's shoes to make a timely hire without delays.
 We've all experienced applying for a job and going through excessive assessments, and for developers, this is incredibly annoying.

-We are trying to say that sometimes, startups can make a developer wait too long before giving them a confirmation for onboarding.
-Sometimes candidates have to wait months, making them bored, which leads them to try finding a job elsewhere.
+We are trying to say that sometimes startups make developers wait too long before giving them a confirmation for onboarding.
+Sometimes, candidates have to wait months, which bores them and leads them to try finding a job elsewhere.
 It would help if you tried to be proactive during the hiring process's interviews and assessments of candidates to ensure you keep their interest.

 Don't forget the fierce competition.
 If you take too long, candidates might lose interest and perceive working for your company may be difficult and move to the next one.